AXIS A1610 Network Door Controller

 Two 4-pin terminal blocks for door monitoring devices (digital input).

-Only door monitor supports supervision with end of line resistors.
+Door monitor supports supervision with end of line resistors.
 If the connection is interrupted, an alarm is triggered.
 To use supervised inputs, install end of line resistors.
 Use the connection diagram for supervised inputs.
-See .
+See Supervised inputs.

 FunctionPinNotesSpecifications